crsl4/fast-stats/DOCS.md

 We list below the most common errors when running the web apps remotely (on the browser).

 1. The data is not in the right format: The errors are difficult to list in this case, but make sure that your dataset follows the same format as the sample dataset (described in the [Data Upload section](#data-upload)) and make sure that the dataset does not have any missing values.
+Users are encouraged to read the paper on [Data Organization in Spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989).

 When running the web apps locally, you might see some warnings in the R console.
 Most warnings can be safely ignored (but feel free to create an issue in the [GitHub issue tracker](https://github.com/crsl4/fast-stats/issues) if you are unsure).